le0zh0u/simple-express-restful/README.md

 ##### Be Stateless
 It boils down to `don't store state information on the server`.

-It u must save state, save it on the client side via cookies or other methods.
+If u must save state, save it on the client side via cookies or other methods.

 ##### Expose directory structure-like URIs
 Good: